aaronicsubstances/bridge-arithmetic/addendum-to-early-algebra-framework.md

      - Serves as counterpart to simplification of algebraic expressions in the future.

   4. Curricular activities for applying mathematics in the real world.
+     - use ruler and compass only to perform rational number arithmetic, through 2D vector addition, flipping and scaling with right-angled triangles.
      - susu-box management
      - cash-based accounting
      - sports league standings